coffee2code/random-file/readme.txt

 = 2.0 (2024-08-13) =
 Highlights:

-This minor update features improved randomization of file selection, adds support for the extensions arugment to be an array, notes compatibility through WP 6.6+, removes unit tests from release packaging, updates copyright date (2024), and other code improvements and minor changes.
+This minor update features improved randomization of file selection, adds support for the extensions argument to be an array, notes compatibility through WP 6.6+, removes unit tests from release packaging, updates copyright date (2024), and other code improvements and minor changes.

 Details: